oijdfdg/create-untitled-app/README.md

 # Purpose

-The template's purpose is to deliver a typesafe, modern and feature-rich SvelteKit experience.
+The template's purpose is to deliver a (cue the buzz-words) typesafe, modern and feature-rich SvelteKit experience.

 # Includes